Shelby County, Texas

 Shelby County is a county located in the far eastern portion of the U.S. state of Texas.
 As of the 2020 census, its population was 24,022.
 Its county seat is Center.
 The county was established in 1835 as a municipality of Mexico and organized as a county in 1837.
-It is named for Isaac Shelby, a soldier in the American Revolution who became the first governor of Kentucky.
+It is named for Isaac Shelby, a soldier in the American Revolution who was a governor of Kentucky.

 History

 Shelby County was established in 1837.
-It was named for Isaac Shelby, a soldier from Tennessee during the American Revolution, and first Governor of Kentucky.
+It was named for Isaac Shelby, a soldier from Tennessee during the American Revolution, and first and fifth governor of Kentucky.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 835 sqmi, of which 796 sqmi are land and 39 sqmi (4.7%) are covered by water.